Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 When should I see an emergency dentist for a toothache?

-While any dental pain should be looked at by your dentist in a timely manner, some severe toothaches indicate a much larger issue that needs immediate attention.
+While any dental pain should be looked at by your dentist in a timely manner, some severe toothaches indicate a much larger and more significant issue.
 Call us if your toothache is accompanied by:

 • Darkening of the painful tooth.